German minister warns of European decline if U.S. trade deal fails

 “(If TTIP were to fail), Germany and Europe could come under pressure through developments in other parts of the world,” said Gabriel.
 Supporters say creating a joint market of 800 million people could generate $100 billion a year in economic growth.

-Addressing the investor-to-state dispute settlement (ISDS) mechanism, which allows firms to take cross-border legal action against governments, he told a transatlantic business conference it was time to modernize the mediation process.
+Addressing the investor-to-state dispute settlement (ISDS) mechanism, which allows firms to take cross-border legal action against governments, he told a transatlantic business conference it was time to modernise the mediation process.

 “We need investor protection regime for a new generation,” Gabriel said, adding that including the clause within TTIP would allow Europe to set the “gold standard” for future trade deals rather than adopt weaker rules set by others.